RoySRose/Roy/pages/effective_java_3rd/ef3_chapter3.md

             pn.prefix == prefix;
 }
 ````
-use == operand for primitive fields except for Double, Float.
+use '==' operand for primitive fields except for Double, Float.

 ***
 ## Item11 : Always override hashCode when you override equals

+You must override *hashCode* in every class that overrides *equals*.
+If you don't `Hashmap` and `HashSet` will not function properly.

 {% include note.html content="" %}